rshutt/rshutt-exercise/README.md

 ### Cloud Provider

-AWS will be the cloud provider of choice
+AWS will be the cloud provider of choice.

 1. AWS is basically ubiquitous in the public cloud space.
 1. EKS is familiar to most audiences.
+1. I have hands-on experience operating Kubernetes via EKS, OpenShift, Rancher, and kubeadm-based deployments.
+Within AWS, EKS represents the quickest path to a supportable, production-ready Kubernetes platform.
 1. Terraform support is mature.

 ### Container Orchestration Engine